14% OFF SITEWIDE* USE CODE: LOVE

 As mob, storytelling is one of our key ways of sharing knowledge, passing down tradition and keeping culture alive.
 Storytelling through art is my way of releasing my trauma, it’s my therapy and my vice for surviving in this lifetime.
 Art and colour therapy through storytelling and creativity always.

-How does your connection to your heritage and country inspired the themes and colours in your art?
+How does your connection to your heritage and country inspire the themes and colours in your art?

 My culture is my literal everything.
 I live on Aboriginal land so it influences, inspires and impacts all aspects of life.
 I paint using the colours I see from the natural world around me and the emotions that go along with that are translated through colour.
 Some of the colours I use are also very contemporary and inspired by today’s world.